logtd/ComfyUI-InstanceDiffusion/README.md

 https://github.com/logtd/ComfyUI-InstanceDiffusion/assets/160989552/85b7d9df-7f7e-43c7-b2fa-b14fd5ec5e6d

+## Unsupported Features
+InstanceDiffusion supports a wide range of inputs.
+The inputs that do not have nodes that can convert their input into InstanceDiffusion:
+* Scribbles
+* Points
+* Segments
+* Masks

+Points, segments, and masks are planned todo after proper tracking for these input types is implemented in ComfyUI.

 ## Acknowledgements
 * [frank-xwang](https://github.com/frank-xwang) for creating the original repo, training models, etc.
 * [Kosinkadink](https://github.com/Kosinkadink) for creating AnimateDiff-Evolved and providing support on integration